frycast/SQL_course/other-languages.md

                       PWD = "write_your_password_here")
 ```

-Here is a more specific example of the above:
+Here is a more specific example of the above.
+Connecting to the master database from the course:

 ```R
 con <- odbc::dbConnect(odbc::odbc(),